What’s the magic word in any negotiation?

 So we went to work.

 Our approach was a 2-step method.
-The most obvious of them being me teaching Lars some negotiation techniques and having him work on them with various exercises.
+The most obvious of them being me teaching Lars some negotiation techniques.
+Which included having him work on them with various exercises.

-The second one was to do an analysis of Lars’ boss and decide what the best approach to the negotiations was.
+The second one was to do an analysis of Lars’ boss.
+We needed that in order to decide what the best approach to the negotiations was.

-Since his boss was a nice and social boss, who was interested in being liked and – obviously – wanted to do a good job for the company, it was clear that a soft approach would be best.
+It was clear that a soft approach would be best since his boss was a nice and social boss.
+She was interested in being liked and wanted to do a good job for the company.

 A soft approach is all about creating alliances rather than confrontations.
 And that’s where that magic word “we” comes in.